ndd21/PHYS281/docs/index.md

 ### Ethical programming

-Coding is done by people and the outputs of code can affect peoples lives.
+Programming is done by people and the outputs of code can affect peoples' lives.
 In some cases the code you produce may be part of publicly funded work.
 In others, it may be done within a private institution and bound by national laws or industry-specific regulations and guidelines.
-So coding cannot exist independently of ethics and scrutiny by others.
+So programming cannot exist independently of ethics and scrutiny by others.

-In general, it is good to think of the following practices when coding:
+In general, it is good to think of the following practices when programming:

 * Do not use code for illegal or malicious activities.
 * Make sure you properly attribute any part of your code that uses code/algorithms from other